-Bradley toured nationally in support of her first two CDs, RAIN and STORM (distributed by E1/Koch), and has performed at numerous LA rock venues, and was the opening act for both Colin Hay and Dionne Warwick and Friends at Miami’s Bank United Center.
-Singles from RAIN and STORM are in rotation on multiple Clear Channel stations, and “Choosing You” was featured on the season finale of MTV’s The Real World — Down Under in Sydney, Australia.
-Bradley has a great passion for film and she co-composed the score for William Shakespeare’s The Tempest, as well as writing and performing the theme song, “Sword and Stone.”
-In addition, “Rain” is featured on the soundtrack for Benny Bliss and the Disciples of Greatness (feature film, Sundance Film Festival: Official Selection 2007), and “Love Song” is the theme song on “Butterflies,” a short film presented in Cannes 2008.
+Previously, singles from RAIN and STORM were in rotation on multiple Clear Channel stations, and “Choosing You” was featured on the season finale of MTV’s “The Real World — Down Under in Sydney”.
+Bradley also has a great passion for film and co-composed the score for William Shakespeare’s The Tempest, as well as writing and performing the theme song, “Sword and Stone.”
+“Rain” was featured on the soundtrack for Benny Bliss and the Disciples of Greatness (feature film, Sundance Film Festival: Official Selection 2009), and “Love Song” the theme song on “Butterflies,” a short film presented in Cannes 2009.

 You can find Laura’s entire back-catalog available on most digital and mobile service providers worldwide (iTunes, Amazon, Emusic, Spotify, etc).
 Current digital distribution is through The Orchard.